Swarming and Flocking Unified Through Aggregation: The aggregation mechanism

-Although so far not explicitly described as part of the model, behavioral rules are continuously at play.
-Each individual, driven by a preferred heading, seeks to follow its own trajectory, yet, this is disrupted by the \textit{attraction} exerted from the population's center of mass.
+Although not explicitly described so far, behavioral rules are continuously at play during the system's evolution.
+Each individual, driven by a self-propelling velocity, seeks to follow its own trajectory, yet, this is disrupted by the \textit{attraction} exerted by the population's center of mass.
+During the transient, this dichotomy leads to the emergence of non-zero $\dot{\vec{u}}_i$, which then fade gradually as the population approaches the equilibrium.
 Steady cohesion manifests, in general, for a positive \textit{constant} coupling strength, as it guarantees that a \textit{balance} between behavioral rules will be achieved effectively.
-During the transient, this dichotomy leads to the emergence of non-zero $\dot{\vec{u}}_i$, which then fade gradually as the population approaches the equilibrium.
 Once settled, shifting the population's reference frame to that of its center of mass reveals that velocity fluctuations have vanished, as per the result of alignment shown earlier ($\dot{\vec{r}}_i = \langle\dot{\vec{r}}\rangle$).

+In pursuit of both convenience and the demonstration of the system’s robustness, we impose perturbations to individual responses; that is, we enforce \textit{behavioral imperfections}.
+To this end, we define the coupling strengths as

-In nature, nevertheless, achieving a \textit{perfect balance} between behavioral rules is not the norm.
-Individual errors in obeying these, even while nearly aligned, give rise to non-zero $\dot{\vec{u}}_i$~\cite{cavagna2010scale}, also referred to as \textit{inherent noise}~\cite{yates2009inherent}.
-In our system, we emulate these errors by considering noise related directly to the individuals' responses.
-For this, we redefine the coupling strength in Eq.~\eqref{eq:mf} as $\tilde{\alpha} = \alpha + \varphi(t)$, where $\alpha$ is a constant and $\varphi(t)$ is a random variable with $\langle \varphi \rangle = 0$.
-Notably, independent of the statistics underlying $\varphi(t)$, as long as $\tilde{\alpha} >0$ individuals will be \textit{pulled} by the center of mass, as glimpsed earlier.
-This condition holds even if $\tilde{\alpha}$ becomes temporarily negative.
+where $\alpha$ and $\zeta_i(t)$ are respectively constant and random variables.
+Notably, independent of the statistics underlying the latter, as long as $\alpha_i>0$, individuals will be \textit{pulled} by the center of mass, as glimpsed earlier (condition that holds even if $\alpha_i$ becomes temporarily negative).